-We endeavor to make things as plain and easy to understand as possible.
+We strive to make things as plain and easy to understand as possible.
 But, with the breadth of our features and functionality, there are a lot of things to know.
-We never want for you to feel left out in the dark; that's why we created this glossary.
+We never want you to feel left out in the dark; that's why we created this glossary.

 An action is an element that can be added to your survey to perform a task.
 These tasks are specifically performed behind the scenes without the survey respondent being aware of it.
 To learn more about actions click here.

 Active Contact Status:

 The respondent is currently able to receive emails, and will receive any they are eligible for.
 Learn more about our status definitions here.

 Add Questions As Needed:

 Add questions as needed allows your respondents to repeatedly answer a given question or set of questions.
 This feature is only available in custom group and contact group question types.
 To learn more about Add as Needed click here.

 Administrative questions are not visible to the respondent but are instead available within the response for survey administrators.
 You can include administrative questions throughout your survey.
 You can add them at any point in the survey cycle, even after data has been collected.
 To learn more about administrative questions click here.

 Alphabetize Answer Options:

 This tool allso you to quickly alphabetize your answer options.
 To learn more about alphabetizing answer options click here.